kubepmix/kubepmix/docs/jobsets.md

 # MPI JobSets with KubePMIx

 KubePMIx _injects_ MPI context into JobSet Job's replicas.
-JobSets are useful in the scenarios where different pods must hold different configurations (like environment variables).
+JobSets are useful when different pods must hold different configurations (like environment variables).
 It's an equivalent for using colon (`:`) in `mpirun`.

 ### Install KubePMIx